stablecog/stablecog/src/lib/md/our-first-big-update.md

 ---
 title: Our First Big Update
-description: We've been working on a big update to our systems that will make Stablecog faster, better and sustainable.
-It's finally released!
+description: We've been working on a big update to our systems to make Stablecog faster, mor robust and sustainable.
+It's finally here!
 We have a new system, a new pricing model, a new default model and new schedulers.
 author: M. Yekta Güngör
 author_url: https://twitter.com/ngyekta
 date: 2022-03-10T13:00:00.000Z
 ---

-We've been working on a big update to our systems that will make Stablecog faster, better, and sustainable.
-It's finally released!
+We've been working on a big update to our systems to make Stablecog faster, more robust, and sustainable.
+It's finally here!
 Here's what's new.

 ## A Better System